Skip to content

 This page describes how to configure critical network ports on an Aerospike Database.

-Aerospike Database’s network configuration stanza sets up critical network ports to be used by other nodes, application, and tools.
-The following table describes the ports used by Aerospike Database and Cross datacenter replication (XDR).
+Aerospike Database’s network configuration section sets up critical network ports to be used by other nodes, applications, and tools.
+The following table describes the ports used by Aerospike Database and cross-datacenter replication (XDR).

 NameDefault portDescription